ansible/ansible/docs/docsite/rst/dev_guide/style_guide/spelling_word_choice.rst

 Applications
 +++++++++++++++++++
-When used as a proper name, use the capitalization of the product, such as GNUPro, Source-Navigator, and Ansible Tower.
+When used as a proper name, use the capitalization of the product, such as GNUPro or Source-Navigator.
 When used as a command, use lowercase as appropriate, such as "To start GCC, type ``gcc``."

 .. note::